 The tailgate picnic in Siasconset that follows the Antique Car Parade is a favorite among everyone who attends this Nantucket festival.
 Picnics can be elaborately staged or simple and casual.
 Click here for a couple of recipes that you might want to try for your Daffodil Festival tailgate picnic.

-Daffodil Flower Show - 2014
+Daffodil Flower Show - 2016

 The entire Nantucket community is encouraged to enter the arrangement, horticulture and photography sections of the show.
 Entry cards and show schedules with detailed instructions on how to enter the show will be available at island florists and garden centers April 1.
-All exhibitors must bring their entries to Bartlett's Farm either on Friday, April 25 between 3-6 pm or Saturday, April 26 between 7-9:30 am.
+A complete schedule of the show classes and instructions for entries is below.
+All exhibitors must bring their entries to Bartlett's Farm either on Friday, April 29 between 3-6 pm or Saturday, April 30 between 7-9:30 am.
+No late entries will be accepted.
 Children and first-time exhibitors are encouraged to enter on Friday afternoon when members of the Garden Club and experts from the American Daffodil Society will be available to answer questions and help with entries.

 Anyone can enter the show with their daffodils.
 It's fun.
 The American Daffodil Society has a web site www.daffodilusa.org where there is a database with thousands of daffodils photos, to assist all exhibitors with the identification of their entries.

 Last fall, the Nantucket Garden Club with the assistance of the Irene Egan and CPS middle school students classified and distributed daffodil bulbs to Nantucket students to plant and enter in the show.
 All youth of the island are encouraged to enter their daffodils, flower arrangements, and photographs.